ItsKhuramShahzad/mimiq-vqe/README.md

 Molecular ground-state energies with the Variational Quantum Eigensolver (VQE), running on [QPerfect MIMIQ](https://qperfect.io).

-This project ports a molecular VQE benchmark originally written for NVIDIA CUDA-Q onto MIMIQ, so that the same set of molecules, the same active spaces and the same optimisation settings can be run on both platforms and compared directly.
+This project maps a molecular VQE benchmark originally written for NVIDIA CUDA-Q onto MIMIQ, so that the same set of molecules, the same active spaces and the same optimisation settings can be run on both platforms and compared directly.